ShriyaAl/WebDevProject-Internship-Experential-Learning-Tracker/instruction.md

 **Current state**: These are currently empty or completely new placeholder files that replace the single `StudentTracker.jsx` concept.

 **Integration requirements**:
-Since the frontend structure split the tracker into three routing pages (`/document-faculty`, `/od-faculty`, `/bonafide-faculty`), you need to build a single robust Review/Tracker Table UI (or reuse components) across these three pages, or have `DocumentVerification.jsx` act as the main master list for all requests, while `OdRequests` and `BonafideRequests` filter for specific request types.
+Since the frontend structure split the tracker into three routing pages (`/document-faculty`, `/od-faculty`, `/bonafide-faculty`):
+- `DocumentVerification.jsx` now acts as the master list for **Internship Verification**.
+It fetches all internships (`GET /api/incharge/internships`) to verify multi-document uploads for internships.
+- `OdRequests.jsx` and `BonafideRequests.jsx` filter document/leave requests fetching from `GET /api/incharge/dashboard?status=ALL`.

 1. On mount: call `GET /api/incharge/dashboard?status=ALL` to get all requests for the table. *(Filter `data` on the frontend depending on which page we are on: e.g., `requests.filter(req => req.request_types.name.includes('OD'))` for `OdRequests.jsx`)*.
 2. Build a table list UI mapping: